 Along with massive intact slabs of caldera rim, considerable

-we've already seen in the Puye Formation.
+flows, like those we've already seen in the Puye Formation.

 One such debris flow is found in lower Water Canyon west of San Antonio Campground, north of La Cueva.

 Debris flow at mouth of Water Canyon.
 35 53.206N 106 38.695W